stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 ![alt text](image-2.png)

 # Creating a VM scale set
+A scale set lets you create and manage a group of load balanced VMs.

 ## Basics -->
 1. Search "scale set" in the top search bar and click **virtual machine scale set**.